The Canongate: Tennis courts and lodging houses

 There were several tennis courts in Edinburgh and the Canongate.
 One was close to the Palace, at the lodging of Henry Kinloch, and another was built nearby in 1623 by Alexander Peiris.
 Kinloch and Peiris also kept lodging houses, Kinloch hosted the French ambassador Rambouillet in February 1566.
 Rambouillet was entertained at the Palace by Mary, Queen of Scots in "maskrie and mumschance" during which her ladies were dressed in men's clothes.
 Kinloch subsequently hosted a banquet to celebrate the wedding of the Earl of Bothwell and Jean Gordon.
 Anne Halkett, the religious writer, stayed with Peiris at the foot of the Canongate in 1650.
 She was told that it was a "civil house, and the best quality lay there that had not houses of their own".

 Merchants and craftsmen

-Goldsmiths including John Acheson, James Gray who sold pearls to Mary, Queen of Scots, and pistol-makers like John Kello had shops on the street, and in the 1590s there was a Flemish clockmaker, Abraham Wanweyneburgh.
+Goldsmiths including John Acheson, Elias Le Tellier, James Gray who sold pearls to Mary, Queen of Scots, and pistol-makers like John Kello had shops on the street, and in the 1590s there was a Flemish clockmaker, Abraham Wanweyneburgh.
 The mason Gilbert Cleuch had a house in the Canongate.
 When James VI returned to Edinburgh in 1579 after spending his childhood at Stirling Castle, some courtiers including the master of his wine cellar, Jerome Bowie, acquired houses in the Canongate.